About our BTEC qualifications

 Sadly not, no.

-- BTEC Level 1 qualifications are partially funded for MOD cadets
+- BTEC Level 1 qualifications are currently self-funded courses

-- BTEC Level 3 in Education and Training: this is currently LIBOR funded for a limited time
+- BTEC Level 3 in Education and Training: this is a self funded course

 As always, if in any doubt, the best thing is to contact us at firstname.lastname@example.org and ask!